CSA-OCP-GER/azure-machine-learning-bootcamp/README.md

 # Challenges

-## Challenge 1 - Model training on Azure
+## Challenge 1 - Basic model training on Azure

-In this first challenge, you'll be training a machine learning model on Azure.
+In this first challenge, you'll be training a basic machine learning model on Azure.
 We'll be using the popular MNIST dataset, as it allows us to focus on getting familiar with the mechanics of Azure Machine Learning.

 ![alt text](images/mnist.png "The MNIST dataset")